radix2/dockchains/README.md

 # Dockchains - RFC

->>This is a first dump and draft

 ## Background

 Docker containerisation is quickly becoming the preferred de facto software delivery mechanism and for the first time in the history of mankind emerging Blockchain technologies are progressing towards acceptance as universally undisputed public transaction ledgers, not requiring trust in any one individual or organisation (but to some extent in the improbablity of collusion).

 >> Note: The implementation ideas below are highly preliminary, more of a collection of possibly relevant technologies and projects to be inspired by.

-While the problems and solutions outlined below are universal we believe that the right place to start is in among the alpha geeks in the developer community.
-The emerging design patterns and templates can serve as a foundation, i.e a platform for other verticals until we have pushed these technologies into the internet protocol stack.
+While the problems and solutions outlined below are universal we believe that the right place to start is amongst the alpha geeks in the developer community.
+The design patterns emerging here will serve as a foundation aka platform for a redesign of the internet.

 ## Problem

-If you subscribe to the belief that "Things" are better and more economically served by general purpose programmable SoCs (System on Chip) rather than custom designed circuitry it is not far-fetched to believe that Dockers will soon break the confines of the data center cloud and spread as fog to the edges.
-In any case, we will soon be facing some of the following challenges:
+If you subscribe to the belief that "Things" will be built using general purpose programmable SoCs (System on Chip) rather than custom designed processors or sensors they will easily be powerful enough to run lightweight versions of Linux and by extension Docker containers.

+The Internet of Everything will soon be facing some of the following challenges:

 - scalability
   - high bandwidth costs